frontenddogma/css-optimization-basics/manuscript/operation.md

 A note: Try this process on for size, and apply it to CSS sections first (that is, avoid declaration repetition within functional blocks, as with for page styles, navigation styles, login styles, however the blocks are divided).
 This way it’s easier to get acquainted with the process, get a moderate result, and also find a way to feed back to the community your very own ideas on DRY CSS.

-⁂
+C> ⁂

 We’re now concluding the section on operational optimization.
 What we’ve covered are all things we need to focus on while we’re working on style sheets.
 Most of that could not be automated (with the exception of intermittent controls that inform us if, say, our style sheet contained too much repetition, or we were about to submit something invalid).
 But even if it could all be automated, I believe it makes sense for us to internalize and live what we’ve just discussed, for it to improve our code and us as professionals.

-_⚐ Note_

-That last part in parentheses seems innocent but somewhat hints at the future for professional development: automated live feedback.
+I> That last part in parentheses seems innocent but somewhat hints at the future for professional development: automated live feedback.
 Likely an area for modern editors, this could mean to immediately provide notifications on unused code, inconsistencies, redundancies, validation issues, &c.
 The way seems long at this point—we’ll need great UI and AI features to make it work effectively, from easy ways to mark false positives to train the software false negatives—but it’s what’s rather glaringly missing from the current way of development, that only checks code once we checked it into a repository or deployed into a staging or production environment.